 Meanwhile, The Mighty Warriors go full-Tokyo Tribe as they deliver their story and reminisce about messing up the SWORD districts through rap songs in their vibrant club.

 While the visuals are solid, the narrative is a bit all over the place.
 It’s easy to discern the good guys from the bad but viewers who haven’t seen the series will probably have a head-scratching experience as The Movie deals with too many characters and several interweaving arcs.

 Kohaku’s ‘going mad while seeking revenge for the death of a friend’ is basically just a repeat of Hyuga’s predicament in The Story of S.W.O.R.D.
-Not trying to justify Hyuga’s violence in Season 1, but somehow I can understand his hatred towards Mugen since the latter is the cause of his kin’s downfall.
+Not trying to justify Hyuga’s violence in the first season, but somehow I can understand his hatred towards Mugen since the latter is the cause of his kin’s downfall.
 I find it hard to sympathize with Kohaku who’s utterly depressed about the loss of his friend but is doing everything to hurt the remaining ones (Cobra, Yamato, and Tsukumo).

 Seungri did a good job considering this is his debut film and he has to deliver most of his lines in Japanese.
 It’s just quite difficult to take him seriously since BIGBANG is one of my favorite Korean groups so I know how adorable their maknae is in real life.
 As Lee, he uses his mafia power and wealth to get Doubt and The Mighty Warriors work for him.

 Doubt is the evil counterpart of White Rascals.
 There are two prominent members but only one of them stands out and it’s not because of acting skills but because of his hair (or lack thereof).